szymon2024/gps-labs/gps_lab05/README.txt

 EN:
 ======================================================================
-      SELECTION OF BROADCAST EPHEMERIS FOR THE OBSERVATION TIME
+    SELECTION OF GPS BROADCAST EPHEMERIS FOR THE OBSERVATION TIME
 ======================================================================

-The program selects the ephemeris from a RINEX 3.04 navigation file for a given observation time.
+The program selects the ephemeris from a RINEX 3.04 navigation file for a given observation time and a GPS satellite.

 Input:
   - RINEX 3.04 navigation file name